YUXUAN98/Digital-common-s-/README.md

 Web Version: Explore the layout, navigation, and key interface elements.

-Mobile Version: See a mobile-friendly adaptation designed for accessibility and ease of use.
+Mobile Version: Explore an elderly-friendly mobile adaptation designed for accessibility, readability, and ease of use.

 We encourage you to view both prototypes to understand how the interface adapts across devices.